cruncha-cruncha/zork1-compiler/README.md

 ## Hooks

 A routine can be assigned to any of the following hooks, which will be fired when certain conditions are met.
-Player has four hooks:
+Player has three hooks:

-- ACT-FIRST: fires when the player enters any room for the first time (it's the player's first time in that room).
 - ACT-ENTER: fires when the player enters any room
 - ACT-EXIT: fires when the player exits any room
 - ACT-ALWAYS: fires on every command

-Every room has a similar set of four hooks:
+Every room has a similar set of three hooks:

-- ACT-FIRST: fires when the player enters this room for the first time (it's the player's first time in this room)
 - ACT-ENTER: fires when the player enters this room
 - ACT-EXIT: fires when the player leaves this room
 - ACT-ALWAYS: fires on every command while the player is in this room